markgandolfo/dartboard.nvim/README.md

 When viewing your marked files with `:DartboardList`:
 - Press `Enter` to open the selected file
+- Press `Ctrl-v` to open in vertical split
+- Press `Ctrl-x` to open in horizontal split
 - Press `Ctrl-d` to remove the selected file from the list
+- Press `Ctrl-k` to move the selected file up in the list
+- Press `Ctrl-j` to move the selected file down in the list

 ## License